 At various points throughout the 19th and early 20th centuries, the U.S. government pursued the idea of annexing the Dominican Republic and leasing Samaná Bay for use as a naval station, but Congress vetoed the plans.
 The U.S. did not establish a presence in the Caribbean until the Spanish-American War.

 Some of the Americans in Samaná Bay built churches and schools and made a handsome living from shipbuilding, trading with the United States, and growing cocoa.
 They sent their children back to the U.S. for higher education.
-A YouTube video with historian Martha Willmore discusses the history of the Americans who arrived on Samaná Bay (Interview by Dr. Dana Minaya of the Samana College Research Center).
+A YouTube video, "Freed Slave Emigrants to Samaná," with historian Martha Willmore, presents a discussion of the history of the Americans who arrived on Samaná Bay (interview by Dr. Dana Minaya of the Samana College Research Center).

 For more see "Purchase of Samaná Bay, New York Observer and Chronicle, 1/30/1873, p.
 38; A. Modley, "Paradise found - old and new," Crisis, January 1975, pp. 30-31; American Negro Songs, by J. W. Works; Central and South America, by A. H. Keane and C. R. Markham [available full-text at Google Books]; and Adventure Guide to the Dominican Republic, by H. S. Pariser.
 See also the Samana.org.do website.